CrePsooG/web-authoring-portofolio-Eduard-Duica/planning.md

     - Work on planning.md the general layout and README.md

 - 7 - 9 November 2025
-    - Finish the pages layout and add contents to all pages
+    - Make the pages and add contents to all pages

 - 11 - 12 November 2025
     - Fix issues with the layout and make changes to the layout